IBM/z_ansible_collections_samples/z_appliance_control_center/appliance_deploy_default_mfa_ansible/README.md

   ansible-playbook 04_install_flow.yaml
   ```

-The above playbook with send the install command to ACC.
+The above playbook will send the install command to ACC.
 ACC will take up to
 20 mins to install the appliance.
 Check the status of the appliances on HMC and wait for the playbook to complete successfully.

 Note that to pull logs for appliances, concurrent updates for appliances, upgrade, health check